The Vreeland Clinic's Location:

 Chiropractic Neurology involves the examination and diagnosing of disorders relating to the brain and its environment, the lobes of the brain, the brain stem and cranial nerves, the spinal cord, the peripheral nervous system, the autonomic nervous system, the cerebellum and vestibular system, the basal ganglia and limbic system, muscular/neuromuscular junction/receptors, sensory systems, neuroendocrine systems, neuroanatomy and neurophysiology.

 Applied Kinesiology (AK) is a system that assesses the structural, chemical and mental aspects of health.
 AK uses manual muscle testing to evaluate body function through the dynamics of the musculoskeletal system, and is combined with other standard methods of diagnosis.
 AK is a non-invasive that is unique in the healing arts, and has become a dynamic movement in health care.

 There are three basic causes of health problems, referred to as the triad of health.
 The causes are structural, chemical and mental, with structure as the base of the triad.
 All health problems, whether functional or pathological, involve one or all parts of the triad.
 AK enables the doctor to evaluate the triad's functional balance and direct therapy toward the imbalanced side or sides.
 The physician who is aware of the triad of health, and evaluates every patient for all three sides, increases his ability to find the basic underlying cause of a patient's health problem.

 AK skills are developed and approved by the International College of Applied Kinesiology Board of Standards.

-People wishing to become patients at the Vreeland Clinic receive an initial free evaluative consultation by phone with Dr. Court Vreeland.
+People wishing to become patients at the Vreeland Clinic receive an initial free evaluative consultation with Dr. Court Vreeland.
 To set up your consultation, please call us at 802-649-3122.